Our Favorite 100 Grocery Store Backpacking Foods

 This post contains affiliate links.

 Walking into the grocery store to find backpacking food ideas for your next outdoor adventure can be overwhelming!
-There’s a lot to think about, especially if you’re putting together backpacking meals for a multi-day hike.
-Whether you are planning to make resupply boxes or shop for hiker-friendly foods near the trail, this post breaks down the grocery store, aisle-by-aisle, to give you some backpacking meal ideas to make the process a little easier.
-It will also list some specific stores and store types where you might find unique or less expensive hiker-friendly ingredients.
+There’s much to consider, especially if you’re putting together backpacking meals for a multi-day hike.
+Whether you plan to make resupply boxes or shop for hiker-friendly foods near the trail, this post breaks down the grocery store aisle-by-aisle to give you some backpacking meal ideas to make the process easier.
+It will also list specific stores and store types where you might find unique or less expensive hiker-friendly ingredients.
 Finally, we will share our favorite places online to buy backpacking foods that you may not be able to find easily in stores.

 Just one note: